 Click Publish …

 Your post will now publish right away …

 (Publish box – Post status: ‘Published’)

 Troubleshooting Scheduled Posts

 If your scheduled post failed to publish when the scheduled time arrived, check the following:

 - Is your timezone set correctly in your Settings > General section?

-- Did you remember to click the “Schedule” button after changing the date/time settings?
-For a post to publish, you must click the Schedule button.
+- Did you remember to click the “Schedule” button after modifying the date/time settings?
+For the post to publish, you must click the Schedule button.

 - Did you schedule too many posts for publishing?
 Are you using bulk post scheduling plugins to queue up thousands of posts?
-Depending on the resources of your web server, you could experience problems.
-If so, try lowering the number of scheduled posts and see if this fixes the issue.
+Depending on your hosting setup, you could experience problems.
+If so, try decreasing the number of scheduled posts and see if this solves the issue.